In the following example you can see the button that will trigger the tooltip element to be shown when hovered or focused.

 - Tooltips can be triggered thanks to an element inside a shadow DOM.

-Help us spread the word about Tailwind Elements for React (TER)
+Help us spread the word about TW Elements for React

 If you enjoy the project, help it grow & find more contributors by sharing it with your peers.
 Every share counts, thank you!

 Hover over the buttons below to see the four tooltips directions:

 Check API Properties to see all available options.